seccomp/libseccomp/doc/man/man3/seccomp_notify_alloc.3.md

 corresponds to.

-The **seccomp_notify_id_valid**() function checks to see if the syscall from a particualr notification request is still valid, i.e. if the task is still alive.
+The **seccomp_notify_id_valid**() function checks to see if the syscall from a particular notification request is still valid, i.e. if the task is still alive.
 See NOTES below for details on race conditions.

 The **seccomp_notify_fd**() returns the notification fd of a filter